 With that now out in open, let’s get down to details.
 When I last updated you, I had just installed the rustic wood shelves.
 Since then, I’ve hung the towel rack by attaching standard sawtooth picture hangers to the back of the wood.

-white shower curtain, which I love.
+I replaced our busy shower curtain with a floor-to-ceiling length white shower curtain, which I love.

 I’ve also added some pretty art, which I printed from Young House Love’s watercolor downloads.
 (Thanks, guys!)
 I love the bright colors it adds to the room.